 Presence or absence of certain colors:

-The presence or absence of certain colors in the decoration can be indicative of the period of manufacture.
+The presence or absence of certain colors in the decoration can also be indicative of the period of manufacture.

 Keep in mind that some colors were not available until later in the Qing

-dynasty, which made it possible for the colors to remain visible after
+after materials or techniques were developed, which made it possible for the colors to remain viewable after

 From the end of the Ming dynasty and beginning of